fqassem/diary/README.md

 # Diary - A Simple Personal Blog Publisher

-A simple personal blog entry publisher using a ~NodeJS backend~ Firebase backend, React frontend, and a rich text editor. ~Data is only persisted in the Node server's memory, so it's only meant for demo purposes.~ Data is persisted and retreived from Firebase.
+A simple personal blog entry publisher using a ~NodeJS backend~ Firebase backend, React frontend, Styled-Components, Material UI, and a rich text editor. ~Data is only persisted in the Node server's memory, so it's only meant for demo purposes.~ Data is persisted and retreived from Firebase.
 You must create a user and authorize yourself to use the app.
 FYI it's still a work in progress and design is not finalized.

 ## Running the app